Kathy Heivilin, BS, CPIA, RBP

 Caring for animals requires diligent daily cleaning of the facilities, including mopping.
 Slip hazards exist immediately after daily mopping in animal rooms as well as in the cage washing area, room 012 in the Health Sciences Building (HSB).
 The main corridor is mopped daily, Monday through Friday, between 3 and 5 p.m.
 Noise hazards may be encountered near large equipment such as the cage washer.
 Disposable hearing protection will be provided on request.

 The primary chemicals that we use in large quantities are associated with the cage washer and are stored in the dirty cage washing area.
 There should be no reason for visitors to work with these chemicals.
-However, if you are splashed while visiting in these areas, an emergency
+However, if you are splashed while visiting these areas, an emergency

 Isoflurane anesthesia is used in some rooms, including HSB005C (USDA surgery) room and HSB016A (rodent surgery room).
 Doors are either marked clearly with a yellow hazard sign or allow only very limited access.
 Anesthetic gases are scavenged either actively through house vacuum or passively using charcoal canisters.

 The primary mechanical hazards encountered in our facility involve heavy lifting of food, bedding, or equipment.
 As a visitor, you will not be asked to perform these tasks.

 The most common hazard for persons working with or around laboratory animals is the development of allergies.
 If you know that you already have allergies, you are at higher risk for developing sensitivity to laboratory animals, particularly rodents.
 Development of allergies is generally associated with long-term exposure to animals, for months to years rather than a few days.
-Animals housed in this building may include degu, rabbits, guinea pigs, hamsters, rats, and mice.
+Animals housed in this building may include degu, hamsters, rats, and mice.

 The animals housed in our facilities are screened for a variety of diseases before entry and monitored daily for signs of illness.
 The chance of contracting a